 Each of these tracks has additional required courses that go toward fulfilling the 36-credit hours for the MH plan.
-Please see the appendix for the additional track requirements.

 Requirements for the Master of Social Science Program

 Students in the Master of Social Science program follow a 36-semester-hour plan of coursework.
 30-33 of these hours go toward core required courses and electives.
 The remaining hours go toward thesis or project hours.